GEOG 101 Earth Studies (6 ECT)

 The main objective of this course is to deliver fundamental knowledge about the nature and environment as well as environmental pollution.
 Main sections: Ecology, Environment, Environmental Pollution, Environmental Problems of Azerbaijan and Main Obstacles.

-Study of the relevant characteristics of water resources aimed at the sustainable distribution and the process of creating and implementing plans, programs, and projects to sustain and enhance watershed functions.
-Major sections include: Watershed inventory, Problem definition and scoping, climate change and water resources management, water conflicts, transboundary water management, water and agriculture, Azerbaijan’s water related problems, water hazards
+Study of the relevant characteristics of water resources aimed at sustainable distribution and the process of creating and implementing plans, programs, and projects to sustain and enhance watershed functions.
+Major sections include: Watershed inventory, Problem definition and scoping, climate change and water resources management, water conflicts, transboundary water management, water and agriculture, Azerbaijan’s water-related problems, water hazards

 GEOG 306 Physical, Economic and Social Geography of Azerbaijan (6 ECT)